Rıza Tevfik Bölükbaşı: Political career in the Ottoman Empire

 Rıza Tevfik was named the Minister of Education of the Ottoman Empire (Maarif Nazırı) in several cabinets (11 November 1918 – 12 January 1919) formed after the fall of the CUP and the Ottoman Empire's defeat in World War I. He was also appointed to the Senate (the upper house of the Ottoman Parliament) by the sultan, of which he became President twice (24 May – 18 June 1919 and 31 July – 21 October 1920).

 He was one of the four signatories of the stillborn Treaty of Sèvres, being included in the delegation to the Paris Peace Conference by the grand vizier Damat Ferid Pasha, although he occupied no official position at the time of the negotiations, simply being a professor in Istanbul University.
 Since he was one of the signatories of the abortive treaty, he was included in the 150 persona non grata of Turkey after the Turkish victory in the Turkish War of Independence, and he had to leave Turkey in late 1922.

+In his ‘Gallipoli Diaries’, Riza Tevfik explains how the Battle of Gallipoli was, for him, a phenomenon that was both a national predicament while also being a source of national pride and confidence.
+This coincided with the common view of the incident within late Ottoman society.
+On a personal level, however, Gallipoli was a cause of psychological trauma for Riza Tevfik.